prody/ProDy-website/tutorials/scipion_tutorial/calculations.rst

 .. figure:: images/core/15_anm_animation.png
    :scale: 80

-Similar options to the previous two protocol forms are available on that for deformation analysis, so go ahead and run that too.
+Similar options to the previous two protocol forms are available on that for deformation vector analysis (option 2c), so go ahead and run that too.
 We now have a tree like the following:

 .. figure:: images/core/16_boxes_sel_aln_nma_defvec.png
    :scale: 80